pankajgupta1/react-native-tap-payment/README.md

 React Native Tap Payment binding for Android platform

 #### Support
--Android: version should be <= 0.59
+- Android: version should be <= 0.59
--iOS: no support
+- iOS: no support

 ## Getting started